bmodur/Streamlit042325/README.md

-# Streamlit042325
+# mlstreamlit_21042025
-Testing deployment to StreamLit
+for caltech class